GVR Report cover Diabetic Foot Ulcer Treatment Market Size, Share & Trends Report

 • Industry: Healthcare

-The global diabetic foot ulcer treatment market size was valued at USD 4.67 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 5.9% from 2022 to 2030.
-Diabetes is one of the most common health conditions across the globe and affects nearly 537 million adults in 2021 and is predicted to rise to 643 million by 2030 and 783 million by 2045, as per the International Diabetes Federation.
-In Europe, in 2019, nearly 19.3 million people aged 60-79, 11.3 million aged 40-59 years, and 1.7 million aged 20-39 years suffered from diabetes.
-Germany accounted for the largest share of ~10.5% of the diabetic population in this region, followed by Portugal (~9.5%) and Cyprus (~9.0%).
+The global diabetic foot ulcer treatment market size was estimated at USD 5.18 billion in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 6.0% from 2024 to 2030.
+Diabetes is one of the most common health conditions across the globe.
+It affected nearly 537 million adults in 2021 and is predicted to rise to 643 million by 2030 and 783 million by 2045, as per the International Diabetes Federation.
+In Europe, in 2019, nearly 19.3 million people aged 60-79 years, 11.3 million aged 40-59 years, and 1.7 million aged 20-39 years suffered from diabetes.
+Germany accounted for the largest share of ~10.5% of the diabetic population in Europe, followed by Portugal (~9.5%) and Cyprus (~9.0%).

-Studies suggest that ~15% of the diabetic population across the globe develop foot ulcers and ~6% need hospitalization.
+Studies suggest that ~15% of the diabetic population across the globe develops foot ulcers and ~6% need hospitalization.
 In the U.S., nearly 14% to 24% of the diabetic population with foot ulcers undergo foot amputation.
-About 60% of diabetes leads to neuropathy causing foot ulcers.
-Hence, it is also the leading cause of no traumatic lower extremity amputations in the U.S. Prevalence rate of diabetes in Asia is ~5.5%.
-Increased risk of obesity, chronic diabetic condition, peripheral artery diseases, poor glycemic control, underlying neuropathy, or poor foot care are expected to increase the risk of diabetic foot ulcer (DFU), eventually decreasing mobility and leading to amputation of lower extremities.
+About 60% of diabetes leads to neuropathy, causing foot ulcers.
+Hence, it is also the leading cause of non-traumatic lower extremity amputations in the U.S. Prevalence rate of diabetes in Asia is ~5.5%.
+An increased risk of obesity, chronic diabetic conditions, peripheral artery diseases, poor glycemic control, underlying neuropathy, or poor foot care are expected to increase the risk of DFU, eventually decreasing mobility and leading to amputation of lower extremities.

-Factors such as increasing obesity and physical inactivity are said to influence the rise in the diabetic population.
-Poorly-managed diabetes leads to blindness, kidney failure, cardiac arrest, liver failure, and limb amputation due to untreated foot ulcers.
-The global prevalence rate of foot ulcers in diabetic patients ranges between 4.0% and 10.0% and the incidence rate lies between 1.0% and 4.1%.
-According to statistics published by the International Diabetes Federation, 10%-15% of diabetic patients may develop lesions once in their lifetime.
+Factors, such as increasing obesity and physical inactivity, are said to influence the rise in diabetic population.
+Poorly managed diabetes leads to blindness, kidney failure, cardiac arrest, liver failure, and limb amputation due to untreated foot ulcers.
+The global prevalence rate of foot ulcers in diabetic patients ranges between 4.0% and 10.0%; the incidence rate lies between 1.0% and 4.1%.
+According to statistics published by the International Diabetes Federation, 10%–15% of diabetic patients may develop lesions once in their lifetime.
 Type 2 diabetic (T2D) patients are at a higher risk of developing DFUs compared to Type 1 Diabetic (T1D) patients.

 Treatment Insights

-The biologics segment dominated the market and accounted for over 30.0% share of the overall revenue in 2021.
-The segment is projected to expand at the fastest CAGR during the forecast period.
-Biologics include growth factors, such as Vascular Endothelial Growth Factor (VEGF) and Platelet-Derived Growth Factor (PDGF), stem cells, and other anti-diabetic drugs.
-These agents help reduce hyperglycemia, increase oxygenation and circulation, and repair lost tissues.
-Therefore, they are increasingly being used for the management of wounds in different stages and are considered to be ideal for DFU treatment.
+The biologics segment dominated the industry with a share of 36.46% in 2023.
+Biologics include growth factors, such as vascular endothelial growth factor (VEGF) and platelet-derived growth factor (PDGF).
+The segment is further divided into stem cells and other anti-diabetic drugs.
+These agents help reduce hyperglycemia, increase oxygenation & circulation, and repair lost tissues.
+As a result, they are increasingly used to treat DFU and are considered ideal for managing wounds at different stages.

 End-use Insights